 He has also produced and edited many audiobooks whilst working as an audiobook producer in London.
 The majority of these were for Orion Publishing.
-Titles include Monty Python’s Autobiograpy, the Jason Bourne series (Bourne Ultimatum, Bourne Supremacy, Bourne Identity), The Somme and Leon and Cecile Fiszman’s biography.
+Titles include Monty Python’s Autobiograpy, the Jason Bourne series (Bourne Ultimatum, Bourne Supremacy, Bourne Identity), The Somme, Leon and Cecile Fiszman’s Biography and many more.

 Jump Theatre – How to make a play, is a book written by Kevin Hanssen, published by Africalia and Jump Productions.

 Theatre is about telling stories.
 Jump Theatre explores the many roles and processes required to create theatre, with examples from the author’s personal experience of professional and educational theatre production in Southern Africa and internationally.
 More than twenty years of practical, hands on experience of creating theatre are celebrated in the book.
 Beautifully illustrated with numerous photographs, tables, sample schedules and diagrams, Jump Theatre is particularly useful for schools, universities and theatre companies as a broad introduction to theatre production.
 Specific concrete examples help to make abstract ideas easier to understand, and there are plenty of references to further reading for those who wish to delve deeper into the different departments of theatre production.